-Tan thus devoted the most of his speech to highlighting the intricacy and difficulties VMware clients have faced in the last ten years as a result of the growing popularity of public clouds.
+Tan thus devoted most of his speech to highlighting the intricacy and difficulties VMware clients have faced in the last ten years as a result of the growing popularity of public clouds.

 Tan made the connection between post-traumatic stress disorder and the complexity and cost issues that businesses are currently facing with public cloud installations.